wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 E_r^1=-\frac{\left(E_n\right)^2}{2 m c^2}\left[\frac{4 n}{\ell+1 / 2}-3\right]
 $$(ad-pta-2)

 We see that now, the energy levels depend on the angular momentum quantum number $\ell$!
-The corrections are on the $10^-5$ level to the eigenenergies of hydrogen.
+The corrections are on the level of $10^{-5}$ compared to the eigenenergies of the electron in the hydrogen atom.

 ## Spin-orbit coupling

 `[slide]`

 As we discussed before, particles with spin have a magnetic moment $\vec{\mu}=\gamma\vec{S}$, and if there is a magnetic field it has an energy of $H=-\gamma\vec{B}\cdot\vec{S}$.
-Where is the issue in hydrogen-like systems without external magnetic fields?
+Does this lead to corrections in hydrogen-like systems, even without external magnetic fields?

 In the rest frame of the proton, there is no magnetic field produced by the proton.
-However, in the rest frame of the electron, where the proton circles around the electron, it produces a magnetic field known from the [Biot-Savart law](https://en.wikipedia.org/wiki/Biot%E2%80%93Savart_law) in electromagnetism.
+However, in the rest frame of the electron, where the proton circles around the electron, it produces a magnetic field known from the [Biot-Savart law](https://en.wikipedia.org/wiki/Biot%E2%80%93Savart_law) in electromagnetism - shown in the figure.

 ```{figure} figures/perturbation-theory/soc-protonfield.png
 ---